ramadatta/CPgeneProfiler/README.md

 ##### **9) Find Database summary details using `db_summary()` command**

-`db_summary()` command displays the details of Database, which includes Database Name, Database Version, Total sequences in Databases, Date on which database was uploaded, Database Reference location from where sequences are downloaded.
+`db_summary()` command displays the details of Database.
+This includes Database Name, Version, Total number of sequences in currently in CP gene Database, Latest data updated, Reference web link from which database was downloaded.

 ``` r
 db_summary()